20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 $$F_{obs} = \frac{F_{emit}}{(z+1)^4}$$

-This is often much easier to work with
+This is often much easier to work with, and is the quantity we get out of our accretion disk model

 [^twelve]: [https://arxiv.org/pdf/gr-qc/9505010](https://arxiv.org/pdf/gr-qc/9505010) (12)

 ### Where do $I_{emit}$ and $\lambda_{emit}$ come from?